 The Head Ti S5 Comfort Zone racquet is designed for mid-skill players looking for something to soften impact upon their elbow.
 It achieves this with the use of Head’s proprietary ComfortZone technology.
 The racquet has an enlarged sweet spot so it’s easy to let the racquet absorb all the force.
 Likewise, the racquet’s strings are wider apart, giving that loose feel that stops rattling on the elbow.

 It’s 27.5 inches long, giving players some distance from their body.
 The racquet is also lightweight, which allows for superior performance in-game.
 Without a doubt one of the best racquets available for tennis elbow, the Head Ti S5 strives to keep the impact in the center of the racquet, using its string placement and an extended sweet spot to keep your elbow from feeling the nagging, sensation that comes with Lateral Epicondylitis.

 Another benefit of the Head Ti S5 is that it arrives pre-strung.
 It’s ready to play right out of the box.
 What more do you want?
 Get yourself one now!

-If you are beginner level and are suffering from tennis elbow but looking for something more affordable this is the best racquet for you
+If you are beginner level and are suffering from tennis elbow but looking for something more affordable the Head Ti S5 Comfort Zone is the best racquet for you